ykchavan/RedHatSummit2019/README.md

   [myuser@localhost ~]$ rpm -qa | grep -i <package-name>
   ~~~

 <h3> Congratulations! you have fixed the problems by customizing the blueprint configuartion file.
 You have output image ready that has your selected packages installed.
-It has your configured user added.
+It has your configured user added.</h3>
-Similar way you can create images in other format and customize them. </h3>
+<h3> Similar way you can create images in other format and customize them. </h3>

 <a name="resource"></a>